 Another highlight of fishing in this area is targeting Estuary perch with surface and shallow diving lures.
 The action can be frantic on warm balmy evenings with low wind. listen for the sound of breaking water which indicates EPs are feeding.
 The excitement an angler gets from an EP smashing a surface lure on light gear is something that truly needs to be experienced.
 It almost catches you by surprise when that aggressive strike comes.
 Small surface poppers, cicadas, blades, surface minnows and pencil lures work well here.
 So do shallow diving hardbody lures.
 Noteworthy options include bent minnows, Rapala countdown series, nories laydown minnows and shallow diving cranks.
 Basically, anything that doesn’t dive too deep and makes a good vibrating action will work well.
 You can use any colour choice we often start with silvers that mimic small baitfish or mullet.

 EPs also respond incredibly well to a whole range of soft plastics lightly weighted.
 Including curl tails, paddle tails and minnow imitations.
 The trusty 2.5-inch grubs and minnows are an excellent choice.
 These imitate small baitfish that the EPs are actively feeding on.
 We would recommend mixing up the retrieval speeds and pauses and playing around with different colours.
 Where possible fish along the structure and stay alert for signs such as breaking water.
 Fishing for Estuary Perch requires finesse.
 We recommend an ultralight fishing combo consisting of a 1-3 or 2-4 kilo spin rod around 7 feet in length.
 Coupled with a 1000 or 2000 size reel spooled with 2-8 pound line and equivalent fluorocarbon leader.
-When bait fishing uses a 2-4 kilo rod around 7 feet in length.
+When bait fishing use a 2-4 kilo rod around 7 feet in length.
 Coupled with a 2500 size reel either a float or small running sinker to a swivel and very fine leader.

 Targeting Poddy Mullet at Bemm River